 ✎ Providing opportunities for the children to develop marketable skills such as gardening, computing, batik dyeing and sewing.

 £50 supports a child’s schooling for one year.

 A little goes a long way!
 The price of two coffees a month would buy a child pencils, books, colouring materials, uniforms and lunch for a year.
 In return for your support you will receive a personal letter and photos from the school, signed by all the children.
-You will also recieve a report from Mr Colley on their academic progress, and a warm invitation to join the Plant & Pencil team on our next visit!
+You will also receive a report from Mr Colley on their academic progress, and a warm invitation to join the Plant & Pencil team on our next visit!